iontodirel/libaprs/README.md

 MIT License, Copyright (C) 2023 Ion Todirel

-Tests use data obtained from APRS-IS.
+Tests and examples use data obtained from APRS-IS.
 I do not hold any copyright or license claim over this data, the data is in the public domain.